-6 Foods That You Shouldn’t Reheat in a Microwave
+Foods You Should Never Reheat in a Microwave

-We already know better than to nuke plastic—or heaven forbid, aluminum foil—but certain foods can become downright toxic when blasted in the microwave.
-Here’s what you need to know.
+We already know better than to nuke aluminum foil, but certain foods can become downright toxic when reheated in the microwave.

 For starters, a microwave does not cook food evenly, which often means that any bacteria present in the food will survive.
 Then there’s the problem of microwave blasts directly contributing to the production of carcinogenic toxins.
-To minimize the microwave risks, don’t use it to cook or warm these six foods.
+To minimize the risks, here are 10 foods you should never microwave.

 Shelled or unshelled, when a hard-boiled egg is cooked in a microwave, the moisture inside creates an extreme steam buildup, like a miniature pressure cooker, to the point where the egg can explode!
 Even scarier, the egg won’t burst inside the microwave while it’s being heated, but afterward, which means the scalding hot egg can erupt in your hand, on your plate, or even in your mouth.
 To avoid turning your egg into a steam bomb, cut it into small pieces before reheating, or better yet, avoid putting it in the microwave all together.

 Check out 10 more mistakes everyone makes with eggs.